 Dr. Jean Kirkpatrick, founder of Women for Sobriety (WFS), started the organization in 1976, soon after she realized that she felt uncomfortable with 12-Step’s premise of being “powerless” over her addiction.
-The organization helps empower women to recover from alcoholism and other addictions with the use of affirmations and positive statements toward personal responsibility, thereby reinforcing the idea that every woman is highly capable of managing their own addiction.
+The organization helps empower women to recover from alcoholism and other addictions by using affirmations and positive statements toward personal responsibility, thereby reinforcing the idea that every woman can manage their own addiction.

-Who it appeals to: Women, especially those who may have suffered trauma and abuse at the hands of men, so would feel less comfortable in attending mixed gender recovery groups.
+Who it appeals to: Women, especially those who would feel less comfortable in attending mixed-gender recovery groups.

 4. Rational Recovery

-Rational Recovery uses the Addictive Voice Recognition Technique (AVRT), a method for addicted individuals to use for objectively recognizing mental thoughts that lead to substance abuse.
+Rational Recovery uses the Addictive Voice Recognition Technique (AVRT), a method for addicted individuals to recognize thoughts that lead to substance abuse objectively.
 According to Jack Trimpey, founder of Rational Recovery, the “addictive voice” is the beast that is the sole reason an addict continues down the self-destructive path of addiction.
-Therefore, the ability to recognize this voice makes it easier for the individual to say “no.” Rational Recovery does not offer support groups, but instead offers a variety of learning materials on practicing AVRT.
+Therefore, the ability to recognize this voice makes it easier for the individual to say “no.” Rational Recovery does not offer support groups but instead offers a variety of learning materials on practicing AVRT.

-Who it appeals to: Individuals who would like very practical skills for overcoming their addiction, would rather not attend support groups, and/or may prefer to keep their recovery a very individual and self-directed approach.
+Who it appeals to: Individuals who would like efficient skills for overcoming their addiction, would rather not attend support groups, and/or may prefer to keep their recovery a very individual and self-directed approach.

 5. Secular Organization for Sobriety

 Secular Organizations for Sobriety (SOS) was started by James Christopher in Los Angeles more than 30 years ago.
-Christopher, now a sober alcoholic, founded this 12-Step alternative for those who were uneasy with the spiritual dependence of AA.
-SOS gives the credit for achieving sobriety to the individual, rather than to a Higher Power.
+Christopher, now a sober alcoholic, founded this 12-Step alternative for those who were uneasy with AA's spiritual dependence.
+SOS gives the credit for achieving sobriety to the individual rather than to a Higher Power.
 The organization holds meetings in the U.S. and various other countries around the world.

 SOS describes itself as empowering the individual to find their own tools to maintain their recovery.
-It recognizes that addiction thrives on isolation, so group support is there to assist people in their recovery.
+It recognizes that substance use disorders thrive on isolation, so group support assists people in their recovery.

-Who it appeals to: Individuals who place an emphasis on rational decision-making and/or are not religious or spiritual.
+Who it appeals to: Individuals who emphasize rational decision-making and/or are not religious or spiritual.

 6. Refuge Recovery

-Refuge Recovery is an abstinence-based path and philosophy that uses mindfulness and Buddhist principles as key features of its approach to recovery.
-It utilizes the core teachings of the Four Noble Truths of Buddhism and emphasizes knowledge and empathy as the path to recovery.
+Refuge Recovery is an abstinence-based path and philosophy that uses mindfulness and Buddhist principles as key features of its recovery approach.
+It utilizes the Four Noble Truths of Buddhism's core teachings and emphasizes knowledge and empathy as the path to recovery.
 The Refuge Recovery system does not require previous experience or knowledge of Buddhism or meditation.

-Who it appeals to: Individuals who are interested in a non-theistic approach to recovery, have an interest in Eastern Spiritual Practices, and/or who are already following a Buddhist path.
+Who it appeals to: Individuals interested in a non-theistic approach to recovery, have an interest in Eastern Spiritual Practices, and/or who are already following a Buddhist path.

 7. Celebrate Recovery